zentered/vercel-preview-url/README.md

 Vercel needs a little time to build the preview, you can check the average build time in your deployments and add the seconds plus a little to a `sleep` action, to wait until the deployment is `READY`.

+Instead of an arbitrary time, the [Await for Vercel deployment](https://github.com/marketplace/actions/await-for-vercel-deployment) Action can be used.

 ```yaml
 - run: sleep 30
 - name: vercel-preview-url